Learning our heritage is important

 Dozens of vendors lined Mill Street on Saturday to sell their goods.
 Others were on-hand for real-life history demonstrations and other outlets that tell stories of who we are.

-A day earlier, Wagner lead an Iron Ore Mine Hike, where hikers learned more about the hundreds of underground iron ore mines, that fed the borough's burgeoning iron industry.
+A day earlier, Wagner led an Iron Ore Mine Hike, where hikers learned more about the hundreds of underground iron ore mines, that fed the borough’s burgeoning iron industry.

-The return of the festival was certainly welcome.
-While maybe not at the level of the original three-day events when the festival started in the last 1990s, it was a refreshing reminder of how Danville evolved into what it is today.
+It was a similar story of history, albeit with a little more of a gossipy tone, in Mifflinburg last weekend.

+There, the new “Scandals and Scoundrels” tour, offered by the Mifflinburg Buggy Museum, featured all of the gossip around town — from 150 years ago.

 They should be.
 Learning the who, how and why we are the way we are is always an eye-opening experience.